btroia/basis-data-export/README.md

 The letters after "...chart/" and preceding ".json?..." are your Basis user id!
 Note this string.

+### Finding Your Basis access_token
+In the same developer tools screen, click on the "Resources" tab.
+On the left hand side, click the arrow next to "Cookies", and then click "app.mybasis.com".
+In the table on the right, there will be an entry in the first column called "access_token".
+The value in the second column is your access token.

 ### Exporting Your Basis Data to Your Computer

 - Set the $basis_userid variable in the script to your Basis user id from the previous step.